hosh-shell/hosh/README.md

 ## Main features
 - portable
-    - written in Java 11, distributed as uber-jar
+    - written in Java 11, distributed as [Uber-JAR](https://imagej.net/Uber-JAR)
-    - works out-of-the-box in Windows, MacOS and Linux
+    - works out-of-the-box in Windows, MacOS and Linux¹
-    - NB: it is not intended to conform to IEEE POSIX P1003.2/ISO 9945.2 Shell and Tools standard
 - usability features (although much more work is needed in this area)
     - sorting with [alphanum](http://davekoelle.com/alphanum.html)
     - ANSI colors by default
     - stderr always colored in red
-    - file sizes reported by default using KB, MB, GB, ...
+    - file sizes reported by default as KB, MB, GB, ...
     - [better history by default](https://sanctum.geek.nz/arabesque/better-bash-history/)
        - record timestamps for each command (see `history` command)
        - `HISTCONTROL=ignoredups`